-Counselors are available to meet individually with students to explore a wide variety of issues having to do with academics, personal issues, social interactions, family dynamics, relationships, crisis situations, emotions, and drug and alcohol issues.
-The counseling staff is interested in helping students find appropriate and effective ways of handling a wide range of situations.
+Counselors are available to meet with students to explore a wide variety of issues.
+Common concerns addressed are stress, anxiety, depression, relationship issues, academic distress, or substance abuse/addiction issues.
+The counseling staff is committed to helping students find appropriate and effective ways of managing their areas of concern.

 What kinds of services are offered?

 Please read below and click on the following links for more information about our available services:

 We recognize the research that supports the benefits of therapy dogs for overall wellness (e.g., lowers stress response, increases relaxation, etc.) and mindful awareness (dogs certainly live in the moment and help us to do the same).

 Therapy dogs are made available on campus a few times throughout each semester, especially around midterms and finals.
 Two locations are used:

 - In the CAPS Center - Small groups of students (e.g., 4) sign up ahead of time for a reserved time slot to interact with 1 or 2 therapy dogs.
 This format ensures plenty of time for direct interaction in a more private environment.

 - These events are made possible through the generous support of MU faculty and staff from the Teacher Education Department who have therapy dogs and volunteer their time in service to our students.

 - In the Banks Lobby - Multiple therapy dogs are brought to the Banks Lobby for an unlimited number of students, faculty, and staff to have an opportunity for interaction.
 This format ensures that anyone interested can participate and no appointments are necessary.